jbiason/blog/content/thoughts/a-mental-models-for-async-rust.md

 ## I saw multitasking correctly

-One thing I believe I did right was to "mentalize" the way the event loop works akin to Windows 3.11, which was really prone to become completely unresponsive from time to time.
+One thing I believe I did right was to "metallize" the way the event loop works akin to Windows 3.11, which was really prone to become completely unresponsive from time to time.
 The reason for that is that the event loop keeps running things till someone says "Ok, I give up my time and someone else can run their